 And applying for lots of loans within a short period of time can temporarily hurt your score, too, since most lenders will make a hard credit pull during the underwriting process to check up on your credit report.
 Hard inquiries affect your credit score by just about five points, but, of course, that number multiplies with every application.
 Plus, applying for many loans at once can signify to lenders that you’re in a financial bind, which doesn’t bode well for your ability to repay all that debt.

 All told, don’t apply for lots of loans in quick succession if you’re after a perfect score.
 And if you do apply for a loan or credit card, make sure it’s the loan or card you really need, and that you’re absolutely certain you can repay your debt—say it with us!—in full and on time.

 “Credit mix” refers to the two types of credit: revolving and installment.
-“Revolving” loans, like credit cards and business lines of credit, are pools of credit or cash that you can pull down from in any amount and at anytime you want, and you’ll only pay for what you use.
-“Installment” loans, like term loans or student loans, are a lump sum of cash that you repay in regular amounts, on a regular basis.
+“Revolving” loans, like credit cards and business lines of credit, are pools of credit or cash that you can pull down from in any amount and at any time you want, and you’ll only pay for what you use.
+Business installment loans, like term loans or student loans, are a lump sum of cash that you repay in regular amounts, on a regular basis.

 Creditors want to see that you can manage both types.

 Pursuing a healthy credit mix doesn’t mean taking on unnecessary debt—a diverse mix of credit will only boost your score if you can responsibly handle all that debt.
 You don’t want to take on so much debt that your budget can’t handle any additional loans (or, in other words, incentivize prospective lenders to turn down your application).
 But it does mean that you shouldn’t be afraid to take on a small business loan, an additional credit card, or a business credit card if you can truly afford the cost of that debt.